Import RDMs

 Step 3: Upload the files to S3

-The RMS Risk Modeler APIs does not provide a custom service for uploading RDM data to S3 buckets.
+The Moody's Risk Modeler APIs does not provide a custom service for uploading RDM data to S3 buckets.
 You must use the AWS APIs to manage this process.

 In this procedure, you will use S3 bucket path attributes and temporary user credentials to upload account data to the S3 bucket.